napari/napari.github.io/tutorials/fundamentals/layers/image.md

 help(napari.view_image)
 ```

-## image data and numpy-like arrays
+## Image data and NumPy-like arrays

 napari can take any numpy-like array as input for its image layer.
 A numpy-like
 array can just be a [numpy